epaproditus/gradebook/system-documentation.md

   - Creates properly formatted CSV files with student ID, name, and grades
   - Handles special characters in student names with proper CSV escaping

-### Assignment Card Interface
+### Assignment Management Interface

-The assignment card interface provides a comprehensive view of each assignment with several interactive features:
+The assignment management interface provides a comprehensive view of each assignment with several interactive features:

 - **Expandable/Collapsible Cards**: Cards can be expanded to show detailed grade information
 - **Action Buttons**: